plone/training/deployment/opsworks/maintenance.rst

 Updates
 =======

-Ubuntu security and OS package updates can be automated by adding the following Custom JSON config
+Ubuntu security and OS package updates can be automated by adding the following Custom JSON config:

 .. code-block:: json

+   {
     "apt": {
         "unattended_upgrades": {
           "package_blacklist": [],